IBM-Cloud/terraform-provider-ibm/website/docs/d/cloudant_database.html.markdown

 The following arguments are supported:

-* `cloudant_guid` - (Required, string) Path parameter to specify the cloudant instance GUID.
 * `db` - (Required, string) Path parameter to specify the database name.
+* `instance_crn` - (Required, string) Path parameter to specify the cloudant instance CRN.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - The unique identifier of the cloudant_database.
 * `cluster` - Schema for database cluster information.
 Nested `cluster` blocks have the following structure:
+	* `read_quorum` - Read quorum.
+The number of consistent copies of a document that need to be read before a successful reply.
-	* `n` - Schema for the number of replicas of a database in a cluster.
+	* `replicas` - Schema for the number of replicas of a database in a cluster.
-	* `q` - Schema for the number of shards in a database.
+	* `shards` - Schema for the number of shards in a database.
 Each shard is a partition of the hash value range.
-	* `r` - Read quorum.
-The number of consistent copies of a document that need to be read before a successful reply.
-	* `w` - Write quorum.
+	* `write_quorum` - Write quorum.
 The number of copies of a document that need to be written before a successful reply.

 * `committed_update_seq` - An opaque string that describes the committed state of the database.